-There are 2 types of contraceptive pills – the combined pill and the progestogen-only pill (also called the 'mini-pill').
+There are two types of contraceptive pills – the combined pill and the progestogen-only pill (also called the 'mini-pill').
 Both types are effective if taken properly, but they won't protect you against sexually transmitted infections (STIs).
-It's a good idea that both partners have an STI test before having unprotected sex (sex without a condom), even if you (or your partner) is taking contraceptive pills.
+It's a good idea that both partners have an STI test before having unprotected sex (sex without a condom), even if you (or your partner) are taking contraceptive pills.

 The contraceptive pill needs to be taken every day.
 A good way to remember is to take it at the same time every day – you could set a reminder on your phone.